 Nginx:latest

-Task 2 is able to be run on the docker.
+Task 2 was then able to be run on Docker.

-Shared Notes...

-Containerization
+Notes on Containerization

-Short description of how a docker image works.
+This is a short description of how a docker image works.

-In container : the container is setting on top of the kernel
+The container sits on top of the kernel

-VM: hypervisor is running on top of teh kernel and the guest of OS
+VM: hypervisor is running on top of the kernel and thus the OS

 VM has two levels ( full and partial VM)

-Containers take advantage of the c-groups and namespaces to isolate the jobs based on the resources.
+Containers take advantage of the C-groups and namespaces to isolate the jobs based on the resources.

 The advantage of the Containers over the VM is that it requires fewer layers ( OS and hypervisor ) which means it can be faster while it could be a security threat.

-Docker CLi → Docker daemon which produces the instant of the program
+Docker CLi → Docker daemon produces the instantiation of the program

 Docker daemon can pull it from the registry or we build it with CLI

-Build image need a docker file () is a text file that docker is used to build an image of the docker
+The build image needs a docker file.
+This text file that builds an image , which is subsequently run within another Docker container.

 Dockerfile:

-The idea for the Base image is to be as small as possible.
-It can have two strategies that to choose the image that is the closest to what we need already included or to use the only what is needed and then manually add whatever we need.
+The idea is for the base image is to be as small as possible.
+It can use one of two strategies: (1) choose the image that is the closest to what we need already included, or (2) to use the only what is needed and then manually add whatever else needed subsequently.

-Docker images could have versions and they are documented as tags
+Docker images can have versions and they are documented as tags.

 Day 2 (04/12/2019) Summary